 wherein a third CPU setting provides that the target resource is dedicated to the one of the tasks having the third CPU setting, and wherein the target resource remains dedicated until the one of the tasks is complete.

-11. The cloud service management system of claim 1, wherein the load balancing scheme includes a class, wherein the class includes a routine, wherein the routine includes aspects to define a configuration set, receive task objects associated with the tasks and a list indicating resources for allocation or deallocation.

 12. A method, comprising: